dherrera-code/Weather-Forecast-App/README.md

 wednesday: completed geolocation functionality when index first boots and implemented the search city functionality with input validation.
 (Starting to implement favorites functionality) (local storage getting used)

+// Implement a way to display favorite cities within favorites page!

 Notes from Pallavi:
     Two pages:
     Search bar has no dropdown